-You don’t need an endless collection of safari clothes in safari bag.
-We’re big fans of versatility and minimalism.
-As people tend to overpack for their safari which becomes a burden.
+You don’t need an endless collection of safari clothes in a safari bag.
+We’re big fans of versatility and minimalism as people tend to overpack for their safari, which becomes a burden.

-On safari, you are traveling to the wilds of the African bush a full wardrobe of clothes is unnecessary.
-In addition the common form of transportation is a small Cessna bush plane so a heavy suitcase of clothes is not going to fly.
+On safari, traveling to the wilds of the African bush, an entire wardrobe of clothes is unnecessary.
+In addition, the standard form of transportation is a small Cessna bush plane, so a heavy suitcase of clothes will not fly.

 We break down all the clothes you’ll want for safari here to help you look the part, but any safari expert will agree there is no set dress code or safari outfit.